“Days are LONG, but the years are FAST!”

 They are the gift that I didn’t know that I needed.

-They are like a giant mirror to the good and bad that I see in myself and the areas that I still need to work on.
+My boys are like a giant mirror to the good and bad that I see in myself and the areas that I still need to work on.

 They challenge me and show me God’s love and grace in so many ways.